As the world shifts towards greener transportation, Hybrid, Plug-in Hybrid (PHEV), and...

 Is Insurance Cheaper with an Electric Car?

-Electric cars are even cheaper to insure than their non-electric counterparts.
+Electric cars can be even cheaper to insure than their non-electric counterparts.
 Owners of a Nissan Leaf, for example, might enjoy premiums of up to £150 less than owners of a Ford Fiesta.
 This is despite the Ford Fiesta being a smaller vehicle and cheaper to buy than a Nissan Leaf.

 Overall what's cheaper?
 Petrol or Electric?